luiscoco/AngularDirectives_Sample1-BuiltInDirectives/README.md

 In this example, each item in the items array will be rendered as a list item (li).

+## *ngSwitch
-*ngSwitch: This directive is used for conditionally displaying content based on multiple cases.
+This directive is used for conditionally displaying content based on multiple cases.
 It works similar to a switch-case statement.

 ```typescript
 <div [ngSwitch]="color">